cloudControl/documentation/Guides/Third-Party Buildpacks/Third-Party Buildpacks.md

 # Third-Party Custom Buildpacks

-[cloudControl] officially supports the following application types via the [Pinky Stack][PinkyStack].
+[exoscale] officially supports the following application types via the [Pinky Stack][PinkyStack].

 - Java-based (Java with Maven, Gradle, Grails, Scala, Play! or Clojure)
 - Ruby
 - PHP
 - Python
+- NodeJS

 However, you can deploy apps developed on languages and technologies beyond the officially supported ones using the third-party custom buildpacks feature.

 ## Verified Buildpacks

-Here is a list of verified and recommended buildpacks for the cloudControl platform covering the following languages and technologies:
+Here is a list of verified and recommended buildpacks for the exoscale platform covering the following languages and technologies:

 |Technology|Buildpack URL|
 |:---------|:----------:|